elpatron68/SnowRunner-Tool/Readme.md

 #### Notes

 - **Backups can usually be created while the game is running**.
 If you have to master a risky maneuver, just switch to your *SnowRunner-Tool* and make a backup before you fail.
-Or even easier: Let the tool run in the backgroud and use the instant-hotkey-backup (`F2`).
+Or even easier: Let the tool run in the background and use the instant-hotkey-backup (`F2`).
 - The `F2` backup function only works while the game is running!
 - Activate *regular backups* in the settings menu to automatically let the tool create backups in the background.

 ### Menu Cheats

 Set the amount of money or experience points you´d like to have by opening the *Cheats* menu.
 Before changing the money or XP points in your save game file, another fresh backup will be made.

 ![Money cheat](images/SnowRunner-Tool_MoneyCheat.png)

-## Menu Settings

-In the *Settings* menu, you can enter a couple paths this tool needs to operate.
-Also,  usage reporting and remote logging can en- and disabled.
-A check mark will be displayed if an option is enabled.

 ### Autobackup